Sweet Emotion: Success

-Lyrical interpretation

-Many Aerosmith fans believe that Steven Tyler wrote all of the lyrics to the song about the tension and hatred between the band members and Joe Perry's first wife.
-Tyler himself has said that only some of the lyrics were inspired by Perry's wife.
-It was stated in Aerosmith's tell-all autobiography Walk This Way and in an episode of Behind the Music that growing feuds between the band members' wives (including an incident involving "spilt milk" where Elyssa Perry threw milk over Tom Hamilton's wife, Terry) may have helped lead to the band's original lineup dissolving in the early 1980s.

-The line "Can't catch me / 'Cause the rabbit done died" is a reference to the rabbit test.

 Song structure

 "Tom Hamilton wrote the music for 'Sweet Emotion,'" recalled producer Jack Douglas.
 "He had that bassline.
 And when Joey Kramer came in, he played on the twos and fours instead of the ones and threes, so he was playing on the backside of it.
 When we heard that, we went, 'Oh, boy!
 Magic.'"

 "Sweet Emotion" is a hard rock, funk rock and psychedelic funk song with a repeated electric bass riff tracked alongside the bass marimba, played by Jay Messina in the beginning.
 Steven Tyler shakes a packet of sugar in place of maracas, as none were available.
 He also plays the vibraslap, which he revealed on the Howard Stern show that the vibraslap broke the third time he hit it, which can still be heard in the final recording.
 The introduction builds with the use of a talk box by Joe Perry, which has become one of the most famous uses of the guitar talk box in popular music (Perry's guitar "sings" the line "sweet emotion" over Hamilton's bass riff).
 Eventually Tyler joins in, singing in unison with Perry's talk box.
 The talk box device used was called The Bag, made by Kustom Electronics.
 The now discontinued device had been used by guitarists including Jeff Beck and Mike Pinera.

 The song kicks into a more rocking rhythm with dueling guitars, and rapid-fire angry-sounding lyrics sung by Tyler.
 The chorus consists of a repeating guitar riff followed by a mirror of the "sweet emotion" intro.

 On the 1980 compilation Aerosmith's Greatest Hits, "Sweet Emotion" appears in edited form.
 The bass and talk box introduction is removed, and the track begins with the chorus that precedes the first verse.
 The guitar solo at the end of the song is also removed, and the track concludes with the chorus, which repeats as the song fades.
 This edit was used for the original single release of the song, which was replaced in subsequent pressings with the album version from Toys in the Attic.